Template Inheritance and Reusability

 {embed}

-Use Case: Embedding pagination.latte in product.table.latte & service.table.latte.
+Use Case: Embedding pagination.latte into product.table.latte and service.table.latte.

 pagination.latte